lovnishverma/BigData/HADOOP-installation.md

 ---

 ## **Step 3: Install Java**
-Notw: It will take about 2-3 minutes
+Note: It will take about 2-3 minutes

 1. Install OpenJDK 8:
    ```bash